sambanova/ai-starter-kit/benchmarking/benchmarking_bundles/README.md

 ### 4. Run the benchmark

-Once the configuration files are set up, run the benchmark from the **root of the AISK repository**:
+Once the configuration files are set up, run the benchmark from the **root of the benchmarking_bundles module**:

 ```bash
 bash run_synthetic_perfomance_bundle_eval.sh